Sleep Apnea Awareness Month

 How do I know if my child has sleep apnea?

 Common signs include snoring, restless sleep, mouth breathing, bedwetting, and daytime irritability.
-If you notice these symptoms, schedule an evaluation.
+If you notice these symptoms, schedule an evaluation with our dental team today.

 Is treatment painful or invasive?